Warning: This is only a personal experience; not medical advice. Read Full Disclaimer

 Conclusion

-I hope you have learnt a lot about avoidant food restrictive intake disorder (ARFID), and how to manage it.
+I hope you have learnt a lot about avoidant food restrictive intake disorder (ARFID), and the daily management strategies that help me through it.
 This post has shown how the disorder impacts my life.
 If you would like to share any of your experiences with ARFID, please write in the comments section near the end of this post!
 I look forward to reading them.
 See you on the next blog post! πŸ—ž

 References